John Ehrlichman: Post-political life

 Following his release from prison, Ehrlichman held a number of jobs, first for a quality control firm, then writer, artist and commentator.
 Ehrlichman wrote several novels, including The Company, which served as the basis for the 1977 television miniseries Washington: Behind Closed Doors.
 He served as the executive vice president of an Atlanta hazardous materials firm.
 In a 1981 interview, Ehrlichman referred to Nixon as a "very pathetic figure in American history."
 His experiences in the Nixon administration were published in his 1982 book, Witness To Power.
-The book portrays Nixon in a very negative light, and is considered to be the culmination of his frustration at not being pardoned by Nixon before his own 1974 resignation.
+The book portrays Nixon in a very negative light, and is considered to be the culmination of Ehrlichman's frustration at not being pardoned by Nixon before his own 1974 resignation.
 Shortly before his death, Ehrlichman teamed with best-selling novelist Tom Clancy to write, produce, and co-host a three-hour Watergate documentary, John Ehrlichman: In the Eye of the Storm.
 The completed but never-broadcast documentary, along with associated papers and videotape elements (including an interview Ehrlichman did with Bob Woodward as part of the project), is housed at the Richard B. Russell Library for Political Research and Studies at the University of Georgia in Athens, Georgia.

-In 1987, Dreyer's Grand Ice Cream hired Ehrlichman to do a television commercial for a light ice cream sold by the company, as part of a series of commercials featuring what the company called "unbelievable spokespeople for an unbelievable product."
+In 1987, Dreyer's Grand Ice Cream hired Ehrlichman to appear in a television commercial for a light ice cream as part of a series of commercials featuring what the company called "unbelievable spokespeople for an unbelievable product."
 After complaints from consumers, the company quickly pulled the ad.

 Ehrlichman died of complications from diabetes in Atlanta in 1999, after discontinuing dialysis treatments.